Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Conclusion

 \section{Conclusion}

-This paper challenges the conventional any-to-any network architecture for GPU clusters for training large language models.
-We propose a new \textit{rail-only architecture} that aligns with LLMs' distinct characteristics and demands, leading to 37\% to 75\% cost reductions while maintaining identical performance to the current state-of-the-art \fattree networks.\looseness=-1
+In this paper, we examine and analyze the traffic pattern of LLM training with hybrid parallelism.
+We propose a novel \textit{Rail-only architecture} that aligns with LLMs' distinct characteristics and demands.
+Our architecture leads to 38\% to 77\% cost reductions and 37\% to 75\% power savings while maintaining identical performance to the state-of-the-art GPU networks.